hajarzaid/hajarzaid.github.io/index.md

 Some of my current interests are:

 * Random Matrix Theory
-* Theory of Deep Learning
+* Theory of Deep Learning (specifically in the area of High-Dimensional Learning)
 * Computational and Theoretical Neuroscience
 * Geometry of Neural Representations
 * Brain-Computer Interfaces
 * Numerical Linear Algebra and Spectral Theory
 * Nonlinear Dimensionality Reduction & Manifold Learning